salto-io/salto/packages/local-workspace/README.md

 # Salto: Local Workspace

-This project is the Salto Local workspace, responsible for managing local workspace operations including state management, file storage, configuration handling, and telemetry collection
+This project is the Salto Local workspace, responsible for the implementation of a Salto workspace over a local file system

 ### Build instructions